Pepco, Exelon appeal DC's rejection of their deal

-WASHINGTON (Reuters) - Exelon Corp (EXC.N) and Pepco Holdings Inc POM.N, which are seeking to merge, asked utilities regulators for the District of Columbia on Monday to reconsider their rejection of the proposed $6.8 billion deal.
+WASHINGTON, Sept 28 (Reuters) - Exelon Corp and Pepco Holdings Inc, which are seeking to merge, asked utilities regulators for the District of Columbia on Monday to reconsider their rejection of the proposed $6.8 billion deal.

 The city’s three-member Public Service Commission refused to approve the merger in August, saying that the companies had not shown that it was in the public interest.